GuadalupeAlvarezGonzalez/Microplate-Task/README.md

 ## Usage

-Open your terminal and run this script with the following general command:
+Open your terminal, and type the following general command to run the script:

 </br>